D3lt4lph4/papers/docs/imagedetection/fastrcnn.md

 ## Brief

 This network is an improved version of the R-CNN network from the same author.
-The article claim the Fast R-CNN to train 9 times faster than the R-CNN and to be 213 times faster at test time.
+The article claims the Fast R-CNN to train 9 times faster than the R-CNN and to be 213 times faster at test time.
 It also has a better mAP than the R-CNN, 66% vs 62%.

-The main improvement of the network is to share the computation of the feature to avoid recomputing them for each box proposed by the region proposal algorithm (see below).
+The main improvement of the network is to share the computation of the feature to avoid recomputing them for each box proposed by the region proposal algorithm.

 ## How Does It Work

 The network is a 3 modules network.
 The first one is the region proposal, the second one is the feature extractor network and finally the last one is the classifier/regressor.

 The region proposal, selects a set of potential boxes, then using the features extracted by the CNN network the classifier/regressor outputs the class of each boxes.

 The whole architecture is describe in the image thereafter: